xuwen-ho/tp/docs/UserGuide.md

 1. **When using multiple screens**, if you move the application to a secondary screen, and later switch to using only the primary screen, the GUI will open off-screen.
 The remedy is to delete the `preferences.json` file created by the application before running the application again.

-2. **Invisible input caret**, there are times when the input caret (cursor) becomes invisible even though the input field has focus.
+2. **Invisible input caret**, there are times when the input caret (cursor) may become invisible even though the input field has focus.
 To resolve this, regain focus in the input field by pressing the Tab key a few times.

 --------------------------------------------------------------------------------------------------------------------